adedotcom/wazeapp/README.md

 # wazeapp
-This App is to develope application
+This App is to develope application for motorists